filsoch/uni-intro-to-data-science-cw/README.md

 - The **Charts** folder contains charts and tables that I've used in my coursework
 - Regression model summary statistics (such as R^2 values, AIC, coefficients, etc.) are contained in multiple_regression_summary.txt and simple_regression_summary.txt text files
 - This repo **DOES NOT** contain the written part of my coursework, just the code and charts/tables.
+- Below I give a brief summary of the written part of the coursework

 ## Coursework Summary